 The Server is permitted to start sending PUBLISH packets matching the Subscription before the Server sends the SUBACK Packet.

-If a Server receives a SUBSCRIBE Packet containing a Topic Filter that is identical to a Non-shared Subscription’s Topic Filter for the current Session then it MUST completely replace that existing Subscription with a new Subscription.
+If a Server receives a SUBSCRIBE Packet containing a Topic Filter that is identical to a Non-Shared Subscription’s Topic Filter for the current Session then it MUST completely replace that existing Subscription with a new Subscription.
 The Topic Filter in the new Subscription will be identical to that in the previous Subscription, although its maximum QoS value could be different.
 If the Retain Handling option is 0, any existing retained messages matching the Topic Filter MUST be re-sent, but the flow of publications MUST NOT be interrupted [MQTT-3.8.4-3].

 If a Server receives a Non-Shared Topic Filter that is not identical to any Topic Filter for the current Session, a new Non-Shared Subscription is created.
-If the Retain Handling option is not 2, all matching retained messages are sent to the client.
+If the Retain Handling option is not 2, all matching retained messages are sent to the Client.

 If a Server receives a Topic Filter that is identical to the Topic Filter for a Shared Subscription that already exists on the Server, the Session is added as a subscriber to that Shared Subscription.
 No retained messages are sent.